fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9e.md

 }
 ```

 Immediately, we can see that while the first few fields are the same, the first entry has a *discharge* field and the second entry has *employerName* and *sickLeave* fields.
 All the entries seem to have some fields in common, but some fields are entry-specific.

-When looking at the *type*, we can see that there are three kinds of entries: *OccupationalHealthcare*, *Hospital* and *HealthCheck*.
+When looking at the *type*, we can see that there are three kinds of entries:
+- *OccupationalHealthcare*
+- *Hospital*
+- *HealthCheck*

 This indicates we need three separate types.
 Since they all have some fields in common, we might just want to create a base entry interface that we can extend with the different fields in each type.

 When looking at the data, it seems that the fields *id*, *description*, *date* and *specialist* are something that can be found in each entry.
 On top of that, it seems that *diagnosisCodes* is only found in one *OccupationalHealthcare* and one *Hospital* type entry.
 Since it is not always used, even in those types of entries, it is safe to assume that the field is optional.
 We could consider adding it to the *HealthCheck* type as well since it might just not be used in these specific entries.